Flipping Houses For Dummies Cheat Sheet

 Financing Your House Flips

 Flipping houses is an expensive endeavor.
 You need money to purchase the property, renovate it, pay the bills for the duration of the project, and sell the property.
-When financing a flip, work with a qualified mortgage broker or loan officer to consider the following sources of cash:
+Where will you find the money to finance your house flips?
+Here are a few sources to consider::